Ankle exercises are important for the strength and flexibility of our feet and lower legs.

 When you consider there are over 126 muscles in the feet or 1/4 of the muscles in our whole body are in the feet, it would be silly to neglect foot and ankle exercises all together.

-I love working out and stretching my feet and ankles, for some odd reason it invigorates my whole body, improves how I stand, my posture, and body awareness are better.
+I love working out and stretching my feet and ankles; it invigorates my whole body, improves how I stand... my posture and body awareness are also better.
+No wonder the feet are the foundation of our bodies, if they are happy and well taken care of it radiates up the body!

 To keep your ankles and feet strong and flexible try out some of my favorite ankle exercises and do them 4-5 times each week.